This Linux installation guide may seem long, but it’s not very difficult. It covers as many common cases as possible. It also aims to be informative.

 Step 5: Things To Keep In Mind

-On Linux, most software is installed via the repositories.
+On Linux, you install most software via the repositories.
 In most cases you will not be downloading new software from a web browser.
 Google Chrome, Dropbox, Discord, and TeamViewer are notable exceptions in which you do have to use a web browser to download them.
 When you do download software, you should look for a .deb package whenever possible

-Since software is managed by the package manager, you can easily keep your system updated.
+Since the package manager manages software, you can easily keep your system updated.
 Regularly either use the built-in software updater tool or run sudo ~/update.sh (from the Linux-tools script collection above) to keep your system updated.

 Use the 64-bit versions of software whenever possible.
 It saves you disk space due to not having to have 32-bit versions of libraries, and 64-bit packages will generally work better.